GitHub23211/Simple-Jobs-Board/frontend/README.md

 * Took style.css from Assignment 1 to use as the CSS Style for this assignment.
 * Took header code from Assignment 1 to create the header, navigation bar and search bar for the document.
 * Rough implementation of Level 1 code up to adding the "selected" class to the current page.
-    * Made three view functions that display a different message depending on the hash to work out how to use the router class.
+    * Made three view functions that display a different message depending on the hash URL to work out how to use the router class.
 * Used the classList property of an HTML element to dynamically add/remove a "selected" class to the last clicked nav-menu link.
 * Refactored view.js into an individual object.